Citrus-Software/tangerine-docs/docs/developer/api.md

 # Document

-A document is the object representing a '.tang' file in Tangerine application.
+A document is the object representing a '.shot' file in Tangerine application.
-A document contains data such as :
+A document has several attributes.
+Main ones are :
-    - `anims` : Animation curves
-    - `actions` : Plug values
-    - timeline informations
-    - configurations informations (library path for example)
-    - additional file informations (custom saved data)

-A document can reference:
-- a sound file (wav format) @max @seb c'est quoi les caractéristiques encessaires son ?
-- alembic files @max @seb quel type alembic, ogawa uniquement ? version min ?
-- .tang files, rigged assets

-An asset is : .....
-@seb @max how to talk about this ?
+    `start_frame`, `end_frame`, `file_path`, `fps`, `sound_path`, `sound_offset`

+Every nodes references in a document will be under the `root` node.

+Any asset node loaded in the document will have a top-node under `root` and all it's hierarchy under.
+The top node of a reference is renamed using a namespace if needed.

 ## Files operations